VuePress EcosystemVuePress Ecosystem

 • false: disable line numbers globally.

-You can add :line-numbers / :no-line-numbers mark in your fenced code blocks to override the value set in config, and customize the beginning number by adding = after :line-numbers.
-For example, :line-numbers=2 means the line numbers in code blocks will start from 2.
+You can add :line-numbers / :no-line-numbers markers to your fenced code blocks to override the config setting, and customize the starting number by adding = after :line-numbers.
+For example, :line-numbers=2 will start line numbers from 2.

 ```ts:line-numbers